kebaldwi/ansible_lab_v1/MDTGuide.md

 ### Telegraf Configuration
 Telegraf is developed by Influxdata, the same company that created InfluxDB.
 Telegraf is a server-based agent for collecting and sending all metrics and events from databases, systems, and IoT sensors.
 Normally the Telegraf configuration has 4 sections: global agent settings, input settings, output settings, and processors.
 Output settings determine where the data is written to.
 In our lab, output goes to InfluxDB database.
 Input settings include all types of telemetry Telegraf collects.
 In our lab, we have telemetry collected from the core switch through gNMI as one type of input.
 Telemetry collected from the access switch through gRPC is another type of input.
 We also have telemetry collected from the access switch through SNMP as third type of input.
 You can see Telegraf is flexible enough to collect the mix of different telemetry types.
 Processors are the functions that transform the data before Telegraf writes them to database.
 It's very helpful when you have a mix of types of telemetry like our lab.

-### Action 2: Examine telegraf configuration
+### Action 2: Examine the Telegraf Configuration
-Let's look at the telegraf configuration in our lab.
+Let's look at the Telegraf configuration in our lab.
 #### Output Setting
 ```
 # Output Plugin InfluxDB